 The Chronicle of Mountain Freehold, by Duchess Marieke

 The very first members of Mountain Freehold were herself (Lady Mairi), her cousin Patrice (later, Viscountess Mistress Gwenlhain), her good friend Raesean, her parents, Lord Hugo the Knifemaker and Lady Mary, her brother Tearlach (later Master Tearlach), and several strapping young lads who chose names like Buliwulf, Wicliff, and Mulle.
+Mountain Freehold first came to the attention of the East Kingdom in Oct.
+1976, and by 1977 we were the northernmost Shire in the East Kingdom.
 The first event held in Mountain Freehold was in Feb.
 1979, and was called “The First Ice Tourney, Feast, and Snowball Fight.”

 In Fall of 1979, Mairi started actively recruiting students on the UVM and Trinity College campuses, using quaintly worded, mysterious ads placed in the student newspaper to lure us in.
 The first crop of UVM & Trinity recruits included Marieke, Dafydd, Sean o Wode, Rudth of Ruthin, Cenwulf Godfyrt, Sincgiefu Waerfast, Randal of the Dark, Dragor the Gray, Ariel, Kevos & Caroline Spartalian, and Windstorm on a Farmer’s Mossy Field.
 Mairi taught us the dances and songs that she’d picked up in Ithaca, and the fighters taught themselves to wield sword and shield, with the help of occasional visitors from outland groups.
 We made good progress, and later that fall, we held a fighting demo at UVM Oktoberfest, a dancing demo at Trinity College, and two feasts, one at Trinity College, and one at Southwick Gym at UVM.